-How does the contrast checker work?
+How does the color contrast checker work?

-Unlike many contrast checking tools, the Polypane contrast checker takes opacity into account when calculating the colors, giving you the real contrast ratio.
+The Polypane contrast checker takes opacity into account when calculating the colors, giving you the real contrast ratio.

 How are the suggested colors calculated?

 When the contrast is not sufficient, we'll suggest you similar colors that do have enough contrast.
 We do this by increasing or decreasing the luminance of the foreground color until it has enough contrast.
-When the foreground color can not be changed (because it's too close to full black or full white) we will suggest an accessible backgorund color instead.
+When the foreground color can not be changed (because it's too close to full black or full white) we will suggest an accessible background color instead.